 Grilled Tomato And Mushroom Skewers With Garlic Butter

-Mushrooms and tomatoes are covered in garlic butter to make a tasty — and easy — skewer.
+Mushrooms and either grape or cherry tomatoes are covered in garlic butter to make a tasty and fun addition to your Labor Day menu.

 Mexican Street Corn-Style Grilled Zucchini